-- The SPDM specification uses X.509 v3 certificates, as defined in RFC5280, to communicate identity information between two components.
-The use of X.509 v3 certificates has the following advantages: - When properly validated, X.509 v3 certificates are resistant to tampering. - X.509 v3 certificates are standards based and widely supported. - X.509 v3 certificates can use extensions to capture and convey other information, including information structures that DMTF defines.
+82 The SPDM specification uses X.509 v3 certificates, as defined in RFC5280, to communicate identity information between two components.
+The use of X.509 v3 certificates has the following advantages:

+- When properly validated, X.509 v3 certificates are resistant to tampering. - X.509 v3 certificates are standards based and widely supported. - X.509 v3 certificates can use extensions to capture and convey other information, including information structures that DMTF defines.

-8.2 Certificate overview
+83 8.2 Certificate overview

-- During the certificate-related SPDM request sequence, the Requester attempts to determine the identity of the Responder based on the certificate chain that the Responder returns.
+- B4 During the certificate-related SPDM request sequence, the Requester attempts to determine the identity of the Responder based on the certificate chain that the Responder returns.
 To report its identity, the Responder returns a chain of linked certificates that include at least a device certificate and a certificate issued by a CA that the Requester trusts.
-The certificate that the Requester trusts could be a root certificate or an intermediate certificate. - 83 Figure 4 Example certificate chain shows an example certificate chain: - 84 Figure 4 Example certificate chain
+The certificate that the Requester trusts could be a root certificate or an intermediate certificate. - 85 Figure 4 Example certificate chain shows an example certificate chain: - 86 Figure 4 Example certificate chain

-Table 2 - Certificate chain elements summarizes the roles of the elements that Figure 4 - Example certificate chain shows.
+88 Table 2 - Certificate chain elements summarizes the roles of the elements that Figure 4 - Example certificate chain shows.

-87 Table 2 - Certificate chain elements
+89 Table 2 - Certificate chain elements

 Certificate chain element Description Root certificate Conceptually the highest certificate in the chain.
 Contains a record of the issuing authority and is self-signed.

+Certificate chain element Description

 Intermediate certificate A certificate chain typically contains one or more of these certificates, which enable the allocation of separate intermediate certificates to different device families or product divisions within a company.
 This enables flexibility in establishing complex hierarchies of certificates for easier revocation and to protect the root certificate private key which might be kept offline.
 Device certificate Uniquely identifies the component.
 Should not change over the life of a component, unless the component is re-provisioned.
-If an operation changes the Device key pair, then the Device certificate must be replaced.
-The lowest level certificate in a certificate chain is called the leaf certificate.
+If an operation changes the Device key pair, then the device certificate must be replaced.
+When a component uses the DeviceCert model, the device certificate is the lowest level certificate in the certificate chain and is referred to as the leaf certificate.
+When a component uses the AliasCert model, the device certificate is a certificate is a certificate authority that signs certificates below it.
+Alias intermediate CA When a component uses the AliasCert model, one or more alias intermediate certificate authorities might be present.
+The alias intermediate CAs might contain information related to firmware layers or component configuration, and the key pair associated with an alias intermediate CA might change as the result of a firmware update or another operation.
+Alias certificate When a component uses the AliasCert model, the component presents an alias certificate as the lowest level certificate, which is also referred to as the leaf certificate.
+The alias certificate might contain information related to firmware layers or component configuration, and the key pair associated with an alias certificate might change as the result of a firmware update or another operation.